jr7072/fluid-sim-in-cpp/README.md

 ```

 these bound the velocity for the y and x direction
-although I don't think this is the issue I have found out that
+although I don't think this is the issue.
+I have found that
 it reduces the probability of the simulation crashing.

 The issue might stem from the SDL library itself with the rendering of each cell.